Who did the Financial Crash affect and why? How was its effect felt across the demographic and income spectrum?

 The earnings growth is expected to benefit higher income households, and pensioners are also expected to fare better than other segments of the population.
 While the absolute rate of poverty is expected to decline slightly, child poverty is expected to rise from 27.5% to over 30%, and general income inequality is expected to widen.

-However there are major debates currently on the future of economic policy across the political spectrum with the challenges of Brexit in the background.
+However there are major debates currently on the future of economic policy across the political spectrum with the challenges of Brexit at the forefront.